Informed Consent for Teletherapy and Online Therapy

 This agreement is intended as an addition to the Intake Form, Policy and Procedures Form, HIPAA Acknowledgment Form, and Credit Card Authorization Form.
 This agreement does not amend any of the terms of those agreements

-TELETHERAPY EMERGENCY PLAN
+TELETHERAPY EMERGENCY PLAN AND RELEASE OF INFORMATION

 Procedure